 All directors of the Company received \$24,000 a year in retainer fees and \$600 for each board meeting attended in 2013.
 Effective April 1, 2014, the monthly retainer fee was increased to \$2,500 and the meeting fee was increased to \$1,000.
 They are also reimbursed for actual travel expenses incurred in performing services as directors.
 An additional \$600 (\$1,000 as of April 1, 2014) is paid for each committee meeting attended.
 However, a director attending multiple meetings on the same day receives only one meeting fee.
 Directors of the Company's subsidiary, NWL Investments, Inc., receive \$250 annually.
+Directors of the Company's subsidiary, NWL Investments, Inc., receive \$250 annually.
 Directors of the Company's subsidiary, NWL Services, Inc., receive \$1,000 per board meeting attended.
-Nonemployee directors of the Company's subsidiaries, Regent Care General Partner, Inc., receive \$1,000 per board meeting attended.
 Directors of the Company's downstream subsidiaries, Regent Care General Partner, Inc., and Regent Care Operations General Partner, Inc., receive \$250 per board meeting attended.
 Directors of the Company's downstream subsidiary, Regent Care Limited Partner, Inc., receive \$500 per board meeting attended.
 The amounts paid pursuant to these arrangements are included in the Summary Compensation Table of this Item.
 The directors and their dependents are also eligible to participate in the Company's group insurance program.